-Tender roast chicken in the Dutch oven, moist on the inside and crispy on the outside.
+Tender Dutch oven roasted chicken, moist on the inside and crispy on the outside.
 A delicious, foolproof way of cooking a complete chicken dinner in the Dutch oven.

 What do you need?